Ricki Noel Lander: Philanthropy

-Lander formerly served on the Board of Directors for the New York City Ballet and the Board of Trustees for the Alvin Ailey Dance Company.
+Lander formerly served on the board of directors for the New York City Ballet and the board of trustees for the Alvin Ailey Dance Company.
 In 2016 she co-chaired the New York City Ballet Fall Fashion Gala along with fellow hosts Sarah Jessica Parker and Daisy Maeda.

 Personal life

 In 2012, Lander began dating the American billionaire and business magnate Robert Kraft, the chairman and CEO of The Kraft Group.
 In July 2012, Kraft assisted Lander in creating an audition video for a role in The Internship, a film with Vince Vaughn and Owen Wilson, and the video was posted on the internet.
 Kraft said, "I never intended that it would be made public and I regret that it has."

-Lander gave birth to a child in the fall of 2017.
+Lander's daughter was born in the fall of 2017.
 While there was speculation that Kraft was the father, he denied paternity of the child when the birth was announced in March 2018.
-Lander and Kraft broke up in 2018.
+Their relationship ended in 2018.